OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-22.md

 ## Jeremiah 22:29

-O land, land, land, hear the word of the Lord!
+O earth, O earth, O earth, hear the word of the Lord!

 ## Jeremiah 22:30